 The natural play area in Hogmoor Inclosure has recently opened.
 It boasts an abundance of play areas for everyone to explore new learning opportunities and interact with nature.
 The play types include woodland play, informal play, sensory play, passive play and active play.

-There are plans for both a junior and adult Parkrun to be launched in the new year and we are working with local running clubs to ensure these events will be sustainable.
+Money from the Healthy New Town programme has ensured an adult Parkrun was launched in 2018 and a junior Parkrun in May 2019.
+Both have been a popular success and we are working with local running clubs to ensure these events will be sustainable.

-We are also working with local schools and residents to understand how we can make it easier for people to be more active.
+We are also working with local schools and residents to understand how we can make it easier for people to be more active and make healthier food choices.

 A Making Every Contact Count (MECC) working group has been set up to cover the East Hampshire area.
 MECC is about supporting people to make the most of every opportunity they have with every person they come into contact with every day.
 Organisations in East Hampshire are embedding MECC into their services to help make a difference to the health and wellbeing of local people by encouraging and supporting them to change behaviours that may be damaging to their health.